Understanding the impact of your road traffic accident injuries

 Traffic accidents involving uninsured drivers

 If your road accident injury was caused by an uninsured driver, you may still be able to make a compensation claim.
-Successful injury claims made against an uninsured driver will be paid by the Motor Insurer's Bureau (MIB).
+Successful injury claims made against an uninsured driver will be paid by the Motor Insurers' Bureau (MIB) or the vehicle insurers if the driver is identified but was not insured to drive it.

 It's frustrating and upsetting when someone refuses to face the consequences of a road accident they caused.
 Even more so if you or a passenger has been injured as a result.